-culture that promotes the idea that anyone is capable of performing a variety of design, manufacturing, and service tasks rather than relying on professionals maker ethos component of $\underline{maker \ culture}$ characterising the guiding beliefs of \underline{DIYers}
+culture that promotes the idea that anyone is capable of performing a variety of design, manufacturing, and service tasks rather than relying on professionals maker ethos component of $\underline{maker\ culture}$ characterising the guiding beliefs of \underline{DIYers}

-Note - Maker culture emphasises self-sufficiency, skill development, and creativity, usually developed in a collaborative environment.
+Note - Maker culture emphasises self-sufficiency, skill development, problem solving, critical thinking, and creativity, usually developed in a collaborative environment.

-Note - Maker ethos is grounded in attitudes, skills, knowledge, and commitment, that allow people with similar interests to "hack, adapt, design, [and] create" (adapted from (Bullock 2014)).
+Note - Maker ethos is grounded in attitudes, knowledge, skills, and commitment, that allow people with similar interests to "hack, adapt, design, [and] create" (adapted from (Bullock 2014)).